Frederick H. Harbison

 Harbison was born in Sewickley, Pennsylvania to Ralph and Helen Harbison.
 His father was a brick manufacturer.
 He obtained his AB in economics in 1934 from Princeton University, where in 1940 he obtained his PhD with a thesis on labor relations in the iron and steel industry.

 In World War II Harbison served in the War Production Board, at the War Labor Board, at the Petroleum Administration for War, and at the Army Service Forces.
 In 1945 he started his academic career as Professor of Economics at the University of Chicago.
 In 1955 he moved to Princeton University, where he was Professor of Economics and International Affairs until 1976.
-He served as Members of the Organization of American States Task Force on Education, Science, and Culture in the John F. Kennedy administration in 1962. he was elected to the American Philosophical Society in 1969.
+He also served as a Member of the Organization of American States Task Force on Education, Science, and Culture in the John F. Kennedy administration in 1962. he was elected to the American Philosophical Society in 1969.